Aleksandar15/DSA-reminders/README.md

 	//...
 };
 ```
+- 3rd Comment is a question about Big O Notations Calculations of `removeFromEnd` method and that seems to be of a Linear Time Complexity **O(n)** as the `while` loop is used inside of it.
 - 0:40 `isEmpty`, `getSize` and `print` methods are **same as before**.
 - 1:11 In [this video](https://www.youtube.com/watch?v=ADZfDxftXQ0&list=PLC3y8-rFHvwjPxNAKvZpdnsr41E0fCMMP&index=59) there will be 4 methods implemented for the Linked List with a Tail:
 - `prepend(value)`.